 Making Cashew Paste: Soak 10-12 cashews in hot water for 10 to 15 minutes.
 Then, puree in a blender to a smooth paste with ¼ cup water.
 Keep it aside.

-Add diced onions, tomatoes, ginger, garlic, and green chili in a blender and blend without adding water to make a smooth puree.
+Add 1 medium diced onion, 2 large tomatoes, 1 inch ginger, 3 garlic cloves, and 1 green chili in a blender and blend without adding water to make a smooth puree.
 Keep it aside.

 Press SAUTE mode on Instant Pot.
-Heat oil, add cumin seeds, and let them splutter.
+Heat 2 tablespoons oil, add 1 teaspoon of cumin seeds, and let them splutter.

 Next, add the pureed onion-tomato mixture, and cook for around 3-4 minutes until the raw smell disappears.

-Add in the sliced mushrooms, peas, and water.
+Add in the 3 cups of sliced white mushrooms (about 8 oz), ½ cup green peas (frozen), and ½ cup water.
 Combine gently with the masala.

-Note: You can also use Pot-in-Pot Cooking or PIP.
+Note: You can also do pot-in-pot cooking with Instant pot (PIP).
 This means you can cook multiple things at the same time.
 Place the trivet and then the bowl of basmati rice with water.
 This way, they will both curry and rice will cook together.

 Close the lid securely, and turn the vent to "SEALING".
 Select the PRESSURE COOK/MANUAL (High Pressure) setting and set the cooking time to 4 minutes.